- Car Buying

 This form indemnifies the seller from any liabilities should there be damage to the vehicle, as well as death or personal injury that is sustained by the buyer during the test drive.

 Step 2.
 Signing the Sales Agreement Form

 Once the price has been agreed upon, both the buyer and seller will proceed to endorse the sales agreement form.
 The buyer will have to place a deposit to confirm the purchase.

 Step 3.
-Issuance of Invoice
+Issuance of Receipt

 Step 4.
 Source for Loan Facilities & Insurance

 Unless the buyer is paying cash in-full for the car, he/she will need to source for any loan facilities on his own accord.
 Once approval for loan has been given, the buyer can then notify the seller.
 The seller can then demand to see the documents as proof of the approval for the loan.

 The buyer is expected to source for and activate a motor insurance under his name, which is necessary in order to do the transfer of ownership of the vehicle at a later stage.

 Step 5.
 Full Settlement of Existing Loan